Azure/communication-ui-library/docs/architecture/WritingSelectors.md

     foodItems: items.filter(item => item === 'food')
 });
 ```
-By not generating new objects, we will be able to enjoy the immutablity from state provided by stateful client, and keep the rest of unchanged element refs the same.
+By not generating new objects, we will be able to enjoy the immutability from state provided by stateful client, and keep the rest of unchanged element refs the same.

 *What if I do need a reshape?*

-In a lot of cases, reshaping or generating new object is not avoidable, so don't break your own design by bothering generating new objects.
+In a lot of cases, reshaping or generating new object is not avoidable, so don't break your own design by avoiding generating new objects.
 And under most situations, array sizes are limited, we don't need to worry too much about perf when we handle it properly later in components.
 There might be some extreme cases like chatMessages, which could grow into a size like 10k, when this happens, doing a memoize element by element will help.
-Check *memoizeFnAll.ts* util function for more details
+Check *memoizeFnAll.ts* util function for more details.